paypaldev/devdays-2025/docs/index.md

 **There are two ways of connecting to PayPal’s MCP server:**

-* Local PayPal MCP Server Using the Agentic Toolkit: This option enables developers to download, install, and run the PayPal MCP server locally on their own machines.
+* Local PayPal MCP Server Using the Agent Toolkit: This option enables developers to download, install, and run the PayPal MCP server locally on their own machines.
 It supports a wide range of MCP clients, including Claude Desktop and Cursor AI.
 * Remote PayPal MCP Server: This option opens the door to a broader audience—particularly users who prefer not to install local MCP servers.
 With remote PayPal MCP support, users have an endpoint that any MCP client can connect to seamlessly, allowing continuity of work across clients with a simple PayPal login.

 **Quick links:**